-The Delaware Valley School District's Acceptable Use of the Communications and Information Systems Policy, #815, ("Acceptable Use Policy") includes important requirements for students to know as they use the Internet, computers, networks, electronic communication systems, information systems, databases, files, software, and media.
+The Delaware Valley School District's Acceptable Use of Internet, Computers and Network Resources Policy, #815, ("Acceptable Use Policy") includes important requirements for students to know as they use the Internet, computers, networks, electronic communication systems, information systems, databases, files, software, and media.
 The Acceptable Use Policy requirements are in effect any time School District resources are used, whether on School District property or elsewhere.
 Students are required to read, understand, and comply with the Acceptable Use Policy.

-Each students' signature and their parent's/guardian's signature is required on the "Acceptable Use of the Communications and Information Systems Policy #815, Acknowledgement and Consent Form."
+Each students' signature and their parent's/guardian's signature is required on the "Acceptable Use of Internet, Computers and Network Resources Policy #815, Acknowledgement and Consent form."
 This is to acknowledge understanding of the policy and to be able to gain Internet access in school.
 Each student's signature is required to verify their receipt of the handbook.

 The Acceptable Use Policy is available in electronic format on the School District's website at www.dvsd.org (under "Policies").

-The misuse of computer/network/Internet (hereafter referred to as "CIS") as documented in policy #815 under Prohibition, General Prohibitions, Access and Security Prohibitions, and Operational Prohibitions on pages 12-17 will result in detention, in-school suspension, out-of-school suspension or expulsion and restricted CIS use, as per the discretion of the Delaware Valley School District Administration.
-The student will also be responsible for restitution to the school district for any damage to school property; however, the school district reserves the right to review each case and provide consequences for conduct on a case-by-case basis.
+The misuse of computer/network/Internet as documented in policy #815 under Consequences for Inappropriate Use-will result in detention, in-school suspension, out-of-school suspension or expulsion and restricted use, as per the discretion of the Delaware Valley School District Administration.
+The student also will be responsible for restitution to the school district for any damage to school property; however, the school district reserves the right to review each case and provide consequences for conduct on a case-by-case basis.